Custom Fields Overview

-You are able to create custom fields that will be available in the following areas: Employee, Company, Contact, Project, Campaign, Retainer, Conversation and Opportunity.
+You are able to create custom fields that will be available in the following areas: Employee, Company, Contact, Project, Campaign, Retainer, Conversation, and Opportunity.

 Plan it out

-In some cases you can re-purpose an existing field that is not being used instead of creating a new custom field.
+In some cases, you can re-purpose an existing field that is not being used instead of creating a new custom field.
 For example, if you want to report on a Clients PO number, then we suggest you use the Client Project Number field that is already available on projects.
 As you can relabel the fields on invoice layouts and reports and use the field, as is.

 If you do have many fields you want to add, think of what you want to show and why (as you may not be able to delete the fields later).
-Then explore the options of how the fields are populated and displayed that best suite your needs.
+Then explore the options of how the fields are populated and displayed that best suit your needs.